sandeeppaulraj/CarND-PID-Control-Project/README.md

 Thereafter, i had to call the Init, UpdateError and TotalError for the steering value.
 After a lot of manual tuning I settled for the following values.

-Kp = 0.1
+Kp = 0.15
 Ki = 0.001
-Kd = 2.0
+Kd = 2.5

+As comments in the code, I still have other combinations that worked as well.

 With the above values for steering PID, the car will not leave the track at all.

-After this, i took notice of the fact that there was a comment in the code which said that another PID could be used.
+After this, I took notice of the fact that there was a comment in the code which said that another PID could be used.

 I decided to use another PID for the throttle value.
 I was successful to some extent or so i believe.
 I decided to cap my speed at 45 MPh.